itsmohiniii/NamasteJS/notes/season-1/lecture-05.md

 * If we create any variable in the global scope, then the variables get attached to the global object.

 * 'this' variable is created along with creation of GEC or creation of   functional execution context as well.

+* Anything which is not inside a function - **Global space**.

 eg:
 ```js